Modeling Species Distributions in Continental Water Bodies

 information of what we did.
 Ideally, the workflow will have only one

 object throughout it.
-The input_sdm
+The input_sdm class is the key class

 in the workflow, where every function will orbitate.
 That class puts